- Basic Life and Voluntary Life Insurance

 - ICMA-RC 457 Deferred Compensation Plan

-Note: The City of Belton particpates in mandatory social security deductions.
+Note: The City of Belton participates in mandatory social security deductions.

-2018 SWHP Medical Plan Comparisons and Summary of Benefits Base Plan, Mid Plan, HDHP
+2023 SWHP Medical Plan Comparisons and Summary of Benefits PPO 1, PPO 2, HDHP

-2018 Metlife Dental Plan Comparisons and Summary of Benefits
+2023 Principal Dental Plan Comparisons and Summary of Benefits Standard Plan and Standard Plus Plan

 Scott and White Health Plan (Medical)

 Medical insurance and prescription benefits are offered through Scott and White Health Plan (SWHP).
 The City pays 100% of the employee only premium.
 Additional family coverage for eligible dependents is offered at a cost to the employee.
 Benefits become effective the first day of the month following the date of hire.
 The City offers employees a Base, Mid, and a HDHP ,plan from which to choose.
-Employees are encouraged to register on the SWHP site at www.swhp.org to better manage their medical care.
-Click here for a Summary of Benefits and a Plan Comparison.
+Employees are encouraged to register on the SWHP site at https://my.bswhealth.com/login to better manage their medical care.

-Dental insurance is offered through MetLife.
+Dental insurance is offered through Principal.
 The City pays 100% of the employee premium.
 Additional family coverage for eligible dependents is offered at a cost to the employee.
 Benefits become effective the first day of the month following the date of hire.
-The City offers employees a Low and a High Plan, from which to choose.
-Employees are encouraged to register on the MetLife site at www.metlife.com/mybenefits to better manage their dental care.
-Click here for a Summary of Benefits and a Plan Comparison.
+The City offers employees a standard plan and a standard plus plan, from which to choose.
+Employees are encouraged to register on the Principal website at https://www.principal.com/create-account to better manage their dental care.

 UTEAP (Employee Assistance Program)